 A business owner’s policy provides general liability and property protection for wholesalers, but it doesn’t protect against employee injuries and other risks.
 Wholesale distributors should also consider:

-Workers’ compensation insurance: Required in almost every state for wholesale businesses that have employees, workers’ comp can cover medical costs for work-related injuries and illnesses.
+Workers’ compensation insurance: Workers' comp is required in almost every state for wholesale businesses that have employees.
+It covers medical costs for work-related injuries and illnesses.

 Commercial auto insurance: This policy covers vehicles owned by your business.
 It typically pays for accidents and damages related to theft, weather, and vandalism.

-Surety bonds: This bond assures a wholesaler’s clients that its insurance company will reimburse their losses if the business fails to fulfill the terms of a contract.
+Surety bonds: This bond assures a wholesaler’s clients that an insurance company will reimburse their losses if the business fails to fulfill the terms of a contract.

 Are you ready to safeguard your wholesale business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.